Richie Leone

-Richie Leone (born March 10, 1992) is a gridiron football punter and kicker for the Ottawa Redblacks of the Canadian Football League (CFL).
+Richie Leone (born March 10, 1992) is an American professional football punter for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played collegiate football for the University of Houston.
 He has also been a member of the Baltimore Ravens, Pittsburgh Steelers, BC Lions, and Arizona Cardinals.

-Early career
+Early life

 Leone played high school football at Roswell High School at the quarterback, punter, and kicker positions.
 While in high school, he averaged 44.1 yards per kick.

+College career

 From 2010 to 2013, Leone played college football for the Houston Cougars as a punter and kicker and started for all four years.
 He was on the Conference USA first-team in 2012 and the American Athletic Conference second-team in 2013.
 Leone was also a three-time semi-finalist for the Ray Guy Award.
 He averaged 43.1 yards on punts and placed the ball within the opponents' 20-yard line on 52.4 percent of attempts during 2013.
 In his senior year, Leone was named a second-team All-American.

 Professional career

 Baltimore Ravens

-Leone was one of five punters invited to the 2014 NFL scouting combine.
-He went undrafted in the 2014 NFL Draft, but was signed as a free agent by the Baltimore Ravens on May 12, 2014.
+Leone was one of five punters invited to the 2014 NFL Scouting Combine.
+He went undrafted in the 2014 NFL draft, but was signed as a free agent by the Baltimore Ravens on May 12, 2014.
 Leone competed with Sam Koch for the punter position in training camp, and played in three preseason games.
 He was waived on August 25 before the beginning of the regular season.

-BC Lions
+BC Lions (first stint)

 Leone was signed by the BC Lions of the Canadian Football League (CFL) on October 20, 2014, to their practice roster, but left the team a month later.